lorrli274/next/courses/community/Google-s Python Class/Exercises/Copy Special/02-Manipulating File Paths.md

 /Users/nparlante/pycourse/day2/zz__something__.jpg
 ```

-We'll assume that names are not repeated across the directories
+We'll assume that names are not repeated across the directories.

 info> Optional: Check that assumption and error out if it's violated.